- Telematic systems provide fleet managers with critical real-time data on their fleet

 By planning in advance how the costs will be justified by the benefits, you may realize that in many cases, your return on investment occurs rather quickly.
-By setting goals such as checking maintenance reports on a bi-weekly or monthly basis, you can use them as benchmarks and see exactly how telematics is working to reduce maintenance costs (by being proactive rather than reactive) versus the costs you had before installing telematics.
+By setting goals such as checking maintenance reports on a bi-weekly or monthly basis, you can use them as benchmarks and see exactly how vehicle telematics is working to reduce maintenance costs (by being proactive rather than reactive) versus the costs you had before installing telematics.
 The diagnostic aspect of a telematics system can warn you of looming vehicle maintenance issues before they become serious.
 This helps eliminate or at least reduce downtime, which in the end helps your bottom line.

-Other benefits of fleet telematics
+Other benefits of vehicle telematics

 Almost every benefit associated with the use of telematics will save a company money, either directly or indirectly.
 These savings easily justify the use of fleet telematics.
 Additional benefits include:

 - Increased efficiency and productivity of your fleet